-The Positive Supports Rule (PSR - Minnesota Rules, chapter 9544), which took effect on August 31, 2015, requires all DHS license holders to use person-centered principles and positive support strategies when they are providing services for individuals, including children, with developmental disabilities or related conditions.
-The changes from the PSR impact staff training, documentation requirements, interactions with the person or child, and requirements for compliance and reporting.
+The Positive Supports Rule (PSR - Minnesota Rules, chapter 9544), which took effect on August 31, 2015, requires all DHS license holders to use person-centered principles and positive support strategies when providing services for individuals, including children, with developmental disabilities or related conditions.
+The changes resulting from the PSR impact staff training, documentation requirements, interactions with the person or child, and requirements for compliance and reporting.
 The full text of the PSR can be found here.

 The implementation of the PSR may impact child care providers differently than other types of licensed providers.
 In contrast to other licensed areas, children may not necessarily have diagnoses of developmental disabilities or related conditions early on in their development.
-Children also experience a great deal of change in their development; what is true for their abilities at one time, may not necessarily be true at a later time.
+Children also experience a great deal of change in their development; what is true for their abilities at one time may not necessarily be true later.
 These changes in ability may require more frequent review of whether the PSR applies to a child.

-This document is meant to be a resource for child care providers as they gain and maintain compliance with the PSR.
-It is important for providers to remember that DHS is committed to partnering with providers on the PSR to best ensure that providers use positive support strategies with children with developmental disabilities or related conditions.
+Consider this document as a resource to help you understand and maintain compliance with the PSR.
+Remember that DHS is committed to partnering with you on the PSR to ensure that you use positive support strategies with children with developmental disabilities or related conditions.